-Committee Consideration of the Company's 2012 Shareholder Vote on Executive Compensation
+Committee Consideration of the Company's 2013 Shareholder Vote on Executive Compensation

-When setting compensation for fiscal 2013, and in determining compensation policies, the Committee took into account the results of the shareholder advisory vote on executive compensation that took place in February 2012.
-In those votes, which were advisory and not binding, approximately 96% of our shareholders voting on this matter approved the compensation of our named executive officers as disclosed in the proxy statement for the 2012 Annual Meeting of Shareholders and approved our Board's recommendation to hold advisory votes on an annual basis.
-The Committee believes that our fiscal 2012 executive compensation program has been tailored to our company's business strategies, aligns pay with performance and reflects many of the best practices regarding executive compensation.
+When setting compensation for fiscal 2014, and in determining compensation policies, the Committee took into account the results of the shareholder advisory vote on executive compensation that took place in February 2013.
+In those votes, which were advisory and not binding, approximately 97% of our shareholders voting on this matter approved the compensation of our named executive officers as disclosed in the proxy statement for the 2013 Annual Meeting of Shareholders.
+The Committee believes that our fiscal 2014 executive compensation program has been tailored to our company's business strategies, aligns pay with performance and reflects many of the best practices regarding executive compensation.
 The Committee will continue to consider shareholder sentiments about our core principles and objectives when determining executive compensation.